-The investigation may result in findings and recommendations for corrective action.
+The violation category recommended an ultimately accepted by the CMMC-AB will have corresponding corrective and disciplinary actions.
 Corrective actions may include warning, remediation, suspension, or termination of CMMC Credentials, Registration, or Accreditation.
+The Investigation and Adjudication committee will make recommendations to the CMMC-AB.
 The CMMC-AB has sole authority to determine the action to be taken.

+Based on the violation category the following are the suggested levels of disciplinary action that can be modified at the sole discretion of the CMMC-AB.

+Egregious Violation – Suspension or expulsion of the credentialed, certified or accredited party / parties.
+If the incident(s) adversely impacted or are likely to have adversely impact assessments, then the CMMC-AB will develop a plan to inspect the ALL of the last 6 months’ worth of assessments and further consequences could result.

+Significant Violation – Probationary period or suspension of the credentialed, certified or accredited party / parties.
+If the incident(s) have a remote likelihood to have adversely impacted but not impossibility to adversely impact assessments, then the CMMC-AB will develop a plan to inspect a sample of the last 6 months’ worth of assessments and further consequences could result.

+De Minimis Violation – A warning will be issued to the party’s / parties’ record(s).
+Repeat warnings / occurrences can result in an escalation.

 In the event of termination of credential or license agreement, the termination will be conducted in accordance with the provisions of that agreement or credential in writing, thirty (30) calendar days prior to the date specified in such notice.

-Corrective Action Review
+Corrective Action Appeal

-If you have been subject to a corrective action and wish appeal the outcome with the CMMC-AB, you may request a review within 30 days of termination notice.
+If a party has been subject to a corrective action and wish appeal the outcome with the CMMC-AB, you may request a review within 30 days of adjudication notice.

 Signifying your agreement to the terms of the CoPC